-According to Time Magazine this photo was taken by Irish Jesuit priest Francis Browne who sailed with the ship for the first leg of its journey, from Southampton (England) to Cobh (Ireland) then called Queenstown.
+According to Time Magazine, this photo was taken by Irish Jesuit priest Francis Browne who sailed with the ship for the first leg of its journey, from Southampton (England) to Cobh (Ireland) then called Queenstown.

 However, the compartments formed by the watertight bulkheads were not independently watertight.
 This was a major design flaw.
 If water filled a compartment higher than the top of a watertight bulkhead, then the adjoining compartments would flood.
 The design team assumed that this situation was impossible since all bulkheads rose to a level above the waterline.

 The Titanic was designed to stay afloat if 3 or possibly 4 compartments flooded.
 As the sea rose above the watertight bulkheads, adjoining compartments filled with water (a simple way to conceptualize how Titanic flooded is to think of what happens when you fill an ice cube tray with water).
-The added water weight pulled Titanic’s bow deeper into the ocean until the great ship gave up its fight and finally sank.
+The added water weight pulled the Titanic’s bow deeper into the ocean until the great ship gave up its fight and finally sank.

-- The fourth funnel was just for show, it had no real purpose.
-Actually while it served no purposes as an exhaust for the boilers rooms, it did serve as an extra ventilation shaft and vent system for the galley.
+The fourth funnel was just for show, it had no real purpose.
+Actually, while it served no purpose as an exhaust for the boilers’ rooms, it did serve as an extra ventilation shaft and vent system for the galley.